ripsawridge/site/site/contents/content/2021-12-21-tamara-reading.md

 And yet, he is carving the wood of himself.

-To the sheperd or the sheepdog I would say, not all beasts that move in the forest beyond the pasture are your enemy.
+To the shepherd or the sheepdog I would say, not all beasts that move in the forest beyond the pasture are your enemy.
 Some of them are bound to be like Aragorn in Tolkien's works, derisively named "Strider" by townspeople for his long shanks, loping gait, and rough appearance.
 It was, however, by his efforts